Up-to-date information is available on our COVID-19 Ticketing Policy page.

-A. Season Packages are posted from late October onwards.
-Please allow up to 21 working days for dispatch.
-While The Australian Ballet works to dispatch tickets and merchandise as soon as possible, all delivery timelines are guides only, and delivery dates may be subject to change.
+While The Australian Ballet works to dispatch merchandise as soon as possible, all delivery timelines are guides only, and delivery dates may be subject to change.
 All orders are sent via standard post.
-Orders will be posted to the shipping address nominated during purchase.
+Orders will be posted to the address nominated during purchase.

 Q. Do I need to pay a fee when purchasing a Season Package?

 A. Good news!
-If you purchase a Season Package on our website, we'll waive all transaction fees.
+If you purchase a Season Package online there are no transaction fees.

-Otherwise, transaction fees apply to most ticket purchases and events.
 Transaction fees cover the cost of service and delivery and will only be charged once per order, regardless of how many tickets you buy.
 You will always be notified of applicable fees prior to the completion of your order.
 Transaction fees are always subject to change.
 Different fees are applied by our partners' ticketing agencies and venue box offices.

 Q. How do I exchange a ticket?

-Exchanges can only be made for performances in the same state.
-They must be finalised at least five days prior to the performance originally booked, and are always subject to availability.
+A. Exchanges can only be made for performances within the same production season, must be finalised by the below times and are always subject to availability.
 Exchange fees and upgrade costs may apply.
-Exchange enquiries can be made through the website, or directed to 1300 369 741.
+Exchange enquiries can be directed to The Australian Ballet customer experience team on 1300 369 741.

-Q. What will be my 2017 Subscriber benefits?
+Q. What will be my 2022 subscriber benefits?